sameera-g-mathad/clg-frontend/README.md

 # College frontend

-This is a website build for internlas marks assessment using React,Tailwind Css,ReactStrap
+This is a website built for internlas marks assessment using React,Tailwind Css,ReactStrap